Information Bulletin 91-2

 - If the information submitted is for a child you have already admitted, please indicate date of admission (Refer to Program Policies, 2.).

-Briefly describe what criteria will be used in determining appropriate activities and level of integration into the environment (eg. social and recreational activities, dining); and notify the Minnesota Department of Health, Compliance Monitoring Division, in writing, when a child is discharged.
+Briefly describe what criteria will be used in determining appropriate activities and level of integration into the environment (eg. social and recreational activities, dining); and notify the Minnesota Department of Health, Health Regulation Division, in writing, when a child is discharged.